 Breastcancer.org still believes that BSE is a useful and essential screening strategy, especially when used in combination with regular physical exams by a doctor and mammography.
 About 20% of the time, breast cancers are found by physical examination rather than by mammography.
 We recommend that all women routinely perform breast self-exams as part of their overall breast cancer screening strategy.
-Read what Marisa Weiss, M.D., president and founder of Breastcancer.org, has to say about the July 2008 study of breast self-exam.
+Read what Marisa Weiss, M.D., chief medical officer of Breastcancer.org, has to say about the July 2008 study of breast self-exam.

 Tips for performing BSE

 Few women really want to do a breast self-exam, or BSE, and for many the experience is frustrating — you may feel things but not know what they mean.
 However, the more you examine your breasts, the more you will learn about them and the easier it will become for you to tell if something unusual has occurred.
 Breastcancer.org believes that BSE is an essential part of taking care of yourself and lowering your risk of breast cancer.

 - Try to get in the habit of doing a breast self-examination once a month to familiarize yourself with how your breasts normally look and feel.
 Examine yourself several days after your period ends, when your breasts are least likely to be swollen and tender.
 If you are no longer having periods, choose a day that's easy to remember, such as the first or last day of the month.